WieeRd/questionable/README.md

 ### What's Wrong?

-Describe current behavior and compare it with the expectation.
+Describe the current behavior and compare it with the expectation.
-Always provide *full* error message.
+Always provide the *full* error message.
 Not just the error code.

 ```text
 I want my program to {expected output} upon {expected input}.